rl1987/trickster.dev/tricksterblog/content/post/using-python-and-mitmproxy-to-scrape-private-api-of-mobile-app.md

 +++

 Web scraping is a widely known way to gather information from external sources.
 However, it is not the only way.
 Another way is API scraping.
-We define API scraping as activity of automatically extracting data from reverse engineered private APIs.
+We define API scraping as the activity of automatically extracting data from reverse engineered private APIs.
-In this post we will go through an example of reverse engineering private API of a mobile app and developing a simple API scraping script that reproduces API calls to extract the exact information that app is showing on mobile device.
+In this post, we will go through an example of the reverse engineering private API of a mobile app and developing a simple API scraping script that reproduces API calls to extract the exact information that the app is showing on the mobile device.

-To examplify API scraping, we will be extracting a list of ongoing anime TV series form [MyAnimeList Official](https://apps.apple.com/us/app/myanimelist-official/id1469330778) app.
+To exemplify API scraping, we will be extracting a list of ongoing anime TV series form [MyAnimeList Official](https://apps.apple.com/us/app/myanimelist-official/id1469330778) app.
 The part of the app we are interested in is "This Season" subtab in "Seasonal" tab.